-You will need poster board or card stock for this step.
-Cut out a square for the size microwave bowl potholder you will be making.
-The examples are made with 10" squares, but you can make other sizes based on your bowls.
+Cut out a square from posterboard or cardstock for the size of bowl holder you'll be making.
+The examples in this project are made with 10-inch squares, but you can make other sizes based on your bowls.
 Rotary cutting tools are helpful to make perfect squares.

-- For a 10-inch square: Mark 4, 5, and 6 inches from the ends on each side and 2 1/4" in toward the center of the square at the center 5" mark.
+- For a 10-inch square: Mark 4, 5, and 6 inches from the ends on each side, and mark 2 1/4 inches toward the center of the square at the center 5-inch mark.

 Cut and Mark the Pieces

 For each bowl potholder, you'll need to cut out two fabric squares and two batting squares.
 Use rotary cutting tools for accuracy.
 Stack like colors together, so you can change your sewing machine thread color as infrequently as possible.

 On each square of batting, transfer the markings from your template.
 Place the template on top of a batting square, aligning all the edges.
 Use a fine tip marker that is close to the color fabric you're using, a vanishing ink fabric marker, or tailor's chalk.
 Place the tip of the fabric marking tool through each hole on the template, marking the batting in the process.
 Continue through the pile of batting squares until they are all marked.

 Pick up a fabric square and a batting square.
 Place the batting on the wrong side of the fabric, aligning all the edges.

 Sew across each square starting at the center marking and going through the mark from the edge to the opposite side.
 Repeat to sew across both sides of the fabric, forming a cross that intersects in the center of the square.
 If you need assistance sewing a straight line across the fabric, set up a sewing machine seam guide.